Community topics workflow

 Overview

-This document describes the Ansible community topics workflow (herein after Workflow) to provide guidance on successful resolving topics in an asynchronous way.
+This document describes the Ansible community topics workflow to provide guidance on successful resolving topics in the asynchronous way.

-The Workflow is a set of actions that need to be done successively within the corresponding time frames.
+The workflow is a set of actions that need to be completed in order within the corresponding time frames.

 Note